 E. coli bacteria can find their way into most foods, raw and processed.
-This can happen on a farm field irrigated with water that has cow manure in it or at a restaurant when a sick food handler does not wash his or her hands well.
-There are a myriad of ways to contaminate food.
+This can happen on a farm field irrigated with water that has cow manure in it, or at a restaurant when a sick food handler does not wash his or her hands well.
+There are a many ways that food can be contaminated.

 Past E. coli outbreaks have been caused by the following:

 - Ground beef and other beef products, even steak served at a restaurant;

 - Sprouts, often those served on a fast food sandwich or salad;

 - Raw milk and raw milk cheese (unpasteurized);